PospisilBohumir/BulkInsert.Cascade/README.md

 ## Known Issues and limitation
 - Obviously just MS SQL is supported
-- DbGeography column is not supported - I didn't found the way to put value into datatable and currently this problem is my priority
 - Just single column primary is allowed in case you want to do cascade bulk-insert
 - retrieving primary keys is working just for identity columns and just for C# types int, long and short.
 If primary Key is not identity then I expect that primary keys will be fill out  and I don’t do any detection of new/existing entities – I don’t think that it makes much sense to extend it
 - in case of identity columns bulk-insert recognize new Entities and do inserts just new ones, but it propagates ids for all entities (new and old ones).